Working of Spanning Tree Protocol (STP)

-It stands for Bridge ID.
+- BID – It stands for Bridge ID.
 It is an 8-byte value unique to each switch.
-First two bytes are priority bytes and remaining six bytes contain built-in MAC address of switch.
+The first two bytes are priority bytes and the remaining six bytes contain the built-in MAC addresses of the switch.

-We use word “Bridge” although switches are involved because STP were introduced before switches.
-Bridges were first device to use STP.
-Hence, various terms include word “Bridge”.
+Note – We use the word “Bridge” although switches are involved because STP was introduced before switches.
+Bridges were the first device to use STP.
+Hence, various terms include the word “Bridge”.

-In Order to choose interface for forwarding and blocking state, STP uses three criteria:
+In Order to choose an interface for forwarding and blocking states, STP uses three criteria:

 - Selection of root switch.
-All of its interfaces are in forwarding state.
+All of its interfaces are in a forwarding state.

-- All other non-root switches makes a root port.
-And root port is that port whose path cost to root switch is minimum.
-All root ports are placed in forwarding state.
+- All other non-root switches make a root port.
+And root port is the port whose path cost to the root switch is minimum.
+All root ports are placed in a forwarding state.

-- Least path cost from each switch to root switch is called that switch’s root cost.
-And among all switches, switch whose root cost is minimum becomes designated switch.
-Port of designated switch from which root cost is calculated becomes designated port(DP).
-DP is placed in forwarding state.
+- The least path cost from each switch to the root switch is called that switch’s root cost.
+And among all switches, the switch whose root cost is minimum becomes the designated switch.
+The Port of the designated switch from which root cost is calculated becomes the designated port(DP).
+DP is placed in a forwarding state.